MicrosoftDocs/Advertising-docs/Advertising/bingads-12/bulk-service/ad-group.md

 The supported language strings for Search and Shopping campaigns are: Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish, and TraditionalChinese.

-For ad groups in Dynamic Search Ads campaigns, only English is supported.
+For Dynamic Search Ads campaigns, the campaign and ad group level language settings are ignored in favor of the website [domain language](campaign.md#domainlanguage).
+You should set campaign [languages](campaign.md#language) to "All" and leave the ad group level language empty.

 For ad groups in Audience campaigns, ad group level language is not supported, and you must set the [Language](campaign.md#language) field of the ad group's campaign to "All".

 **Add:** Optional if the campaign has one or more languages set, and otherwise the language is required for most campaign types.
 You are not allowed to set this element for ad groups in Audience campaigns.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 To remove the language and defer to the campaign level languages, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 The ad group language cannot be removed until campaign language updates have been processed, which could take up to 12 hours after the campaign languages have been set for the first time.
-The 12 hour wait time is expected to be removed during Q1 calendar year 2019, and you will then be able to remove ad groups immediately.
 **Delete:** Read-only

 ## <a name="maximumbid"></a>Maximum Bid